-Don Gantt has been with Million Air Dallas for thirty-one of the thirty-five years that we have been in business (as he likes to say: “I got here as fast as I could.”)
+Don Gantt has been with Million Air Dallas for thirty-five of the thirty-nine years that we have been in business (as he likes to say: “I got here as fast as I could.”)
 Over these decades he has personally managed each aircraft acquisition and sale for our valued clients (our “Friends and Family”) with a back-story that includes both FAA Pilot and Mechanic’s ratings, as well as degreed Investment Analysis experience in the Chicago financial markets.

 A second major difference is that the typical Aircraft Broker’s business model mirrors that of the Stock Broker or Real Estate Broker: Maximize the number of transactions, maximize the commission on each transaction, and minimize the time required to close the transaction.
 Aircraft brokerage houses have just one revenue stream (selling airplanes) and thus one goal: Get the client into a plane as quickly as possible, and as profitably as possible.

 The Million Air Dallas business model is instead predicated upon providing a broad spectrum of aviation services to the client, all united upon the singular principle of enhancing the customer’s desire to return.
-We sell fuel (our primary business), we charter aircraft, we maintain aircraft, we manage aircraft…and, if requested, we provide the most dedicated, experienced and personalized acquisition consulting in the industry today.
+We sell fuel (our primary business), we charter aircraft, we maintain aircraft, we manage aircraft…and, if requested, we provide the most dedicated, experienced and personal acquisition consulting in the industry today.
 It’s an available professional service here…not a revenue lifeline.

 And a third distinct difference that sets our team apart from independent brokers is the fact that our clients all keep their jets right here with us after the purchase.
 This means that we simply have no choice but to get the aircraft acquisition exactly right…because I find the owners standing in my lobby every morning!

 We will discuss where you’ve been, where you are going, who needs to go, and how best to get you there.
 And then we can go take a look at the planes that can make it happen; Citations and Challengers, Lears and Gulfstreams…you name it, we have them.
-And just to be clear, these planes are not “For Sale,” this is simply a unique opportunity for you to get your hands-on, and your mind around the idea of what we are really talking about with private jet ownership.
+And just to be clear, these planes are not “For Sale”…this entire experience is simply a unique opportunity for you to get your hands-on, and your mind around the idea of what we are really talking about with private jet ownership.

 A: Never has been…never will be.
-Although the Aircraft Brokerage industry has now adopted the Law Firm approach of charging the client a retainer-fee for the multiple consultations (beyond introductory) that are part of the decision of buying a jet, we choose a different path here at Million Air Dallas.
+Although the Aircraft Brokerage industry has now adopted the approach of charging the client a retainer-fee for the multiple consultations (beyond introductory) that are part of the decision of buying a jet, we choose a different (old school) path here at Million Air Dallas.
 We will happily meet with you two times or twenty, 24/7/365 until we have arrived at an aviation travel solution that suits you.
-And unless you ultimately end up with the actual ownership of an airplane, there will be no cost to you for any of this.
+And unless you ultimately do end up with the actual ownership of an airplane, there will be no cost to you for any of this.
 Frankly, we simply enjoy these exchanges too much to “Charge” anyone for them.

 A: Instead of expounding upon the obvious points of the speed and convenience that private aviation delivers, let me just paint a scenario that is very common here: An emerging business that has multiple destinations needing to be serviced;

-Picture this: You drive to the Million Air Dallas private terminal at 7:30am, pass through the security gate without leaving your car, and pull right up to the open door of the plane.
+Picture this: You drive to the Million Air Dallas private terminal at 7:30am, pass through the security gate without leaving your car, and pull right up to the to the open door of the plane.
 There you find your flight crew waiting to grab your bag, the Line Service Tech to valet your car, and already on board is your coffee and light breakfast.
 Within minutes you are airborne to your first destination (perhaps along with 4 or 5 colleagues.)

 You arrive at the stop (Denver?
 Chicago?
-A remote airport closer to your destination?) walk off the plane, and jump into the waiting car, whisking you off to the meeting.
+A remote airport much closer to your destination?) walk off the plane, and jump into the waiting car, whisking you off to the meeting.
 A couple hours later you return to the plane’s doorway, where the crew is again waiting.
-You climb on board, and within 5 minutes are heading to (Atlanta?
+You climb on board, and within 15 minutes are heading to (Atlanta?
 Charlotte?) wherein on the way you and your team review the last meeting, preview the next one, and partake of the lunch which the crew has placed on board.

-And here’s another thing: There’s Twenty-Thousand private turbine aircraft operating in the U.S. today.
+And here’s another thing: There’s over Twenty-Thousand private turbine aircraft operating in the U.S. today.
 Now, certainly a percentage of these are owned by notable “People of means” whom own planes simply because they can…and that’s great.
 But the vast majority of these twenty-thousand owners are just people using these vessels as efficient tools to improve their business and personal lives.
 They are often individuals or companies that you have never even heard of (see the book: “The Millionaire Next Door.”)
 Isn’t it worth at least exploring what it is that these people have discovered?

-Well, I’m certainly no Sully, but for over three decades I’ve been traversing every hemisphere of the globe in the quest for the perfect aircraft for our clients.
-I’ve worked my way through Hong Kong, Taipei, Singapore and Kuala Lumpur looking for that ideal jet… I’ve circled the Alps over Mont Blanc, and wrestled with Airport Security from Geneva to Berlin, and Paris to London in order get up-close and personal with the planes.
-I’ve bargained for jet fuel in Greenland, done quick-turns in Iceland, and frozen my toes in every province of Canada from Vancouver to Montreal.
-From Ecuador to Brazil, and across every State of Mexico, we’ve left no stone unturned.
+Well, I’m certainly no Sully, but for over three decades I’ve been traversing every hemisphere of the globe in the quest for that perfect aircraft for my client.
+I’ve trekked my way through Hong Kong, Taipei, Singapore and Kuala Lumpur looking for that ideal jet… I’ve circled Mont Blanc over the Alps, and wrestled with Airport Security from Berlin to Paris to London in getting up close and personal with the planes.
+I’ve bargained for jet fuel in Greenland, done quick-turns in Iceland, and have frozen my toes in every Province of Canada from western Vancouver to east Montreal.
+Head south from here, and from Ecuador to Brazil, and across every State of Mexico, we’ve left no stone unturned in our searches.

-Each one of these aircraft transactions over the decades has indeed been a “Small deposit” in my bank account of experience, the balance of which I am more than happy to withdraw, and share with anyone upon their visit here to Million Air Dallas.
+Each one of these aircraft transactions over the decades has indeed been a “Small deposit” in my bank account of experience, the balance of which I am more than happy to withdraw, and freely share with anyone upon their visit here to Million Air Dallas.

 It’s what we do, and we do it better than anyone in the world.

-Very Best, Don Gantt
+Very Best, Don